Lalith-Dev22/Profile-Portfolio/README.md

 3. Import your repository
 4. Deploy!

+**Note for Vercel Deployment:**
+- Make sure to set the "Build Command" to `npm run build`
+- Set the "Output Directory" to `dist`
+- The project includes a `vercel.json` configuration file for proper deployment
+- If you encounter build errors, try setting the Node.js version to 18.x or 20.x in your Vercel project settings

 ## Custom Domain Configuration

 Yes, you can connect a custom domain to your project!